DimitrivC/Final_Project/DESIGN.md

 ## Datasources
 Firebase

-(I don't know what "utility modules" are.
+(I don't know (and realized this a bit too late) what "utility modules" are.
 The methods are mentioned above, and it's explained in the text when they are used, and what they, roughly of course, do).